 Snapper

-Locally Snapper season starts around October and finishes towards April.
-The big reds migrate inshore due to the warmer water temperatures which provide ideal spawning conditions.
+Locally, Snapper season starts around October and finishes towards April.
+The big reds migrate inshore due to the warmer water temperatures, which provide ideal spawning conditions.
 Dawn, Dusk, and tide changes are considered the best times to catch snapper.
-Snapper will take a variety of baits and soft plastics.
+Snapper will take a variety of bait and soft plastics.
 For bait a 7 to 8 foot rod with a 4-7 kg rating paired with a 4000 or 5000-size reel spooled with 15-30 pound line is great.
 Good bait options include pilchards, silver whiting, squid, and salmon.
 When it comes to soft plastics, a 7 foot 3-6 kilo rod paired with a 3000 size reel is great.
-Good soft plastics include jerk shads, whip baits, curl tails or paddle tails between 3 and 5 inches in a variety of colours.
+Good soft plastics include jerk shads, whip baits, curl tails or paddle tails between 3 and 5 inches in various colours.
 We encourage you to read our detailed guide on how to catch snapper.

 Targeting Elephant Fish at Barwon Heads